VKCOM/nocc/docs/configuration.md

 A list of all written stats could be obtained [inside statsd.go](../internal/server/statsd.go), see the `fillBufferWithStats()` function.
 They are quite intuitive, that's why we don't duplicate them here.

 <p><br></p>

+## Configuring nocc + tmpfs

+The directory passed as `-cpp-dir` can be placed in **tmpfs**.
+All operations with cpp files are performed in that directory:
+* incoming files (h/cpp/etc.) are saved there mirroring client's file structure;
+* src-cache is placed there;
+* pch files are placed there;
+* tmp files for preventing race conditions are also there, not in sys tmp dir.

+So, if that directory is placed in tmpfs, the C++ compiler will take all files from memory (except for system headers), which noticeably speeds up compilation.

+When setting up limits to tmpfs in a system, ensure that it will fit `-src-cache-limit` plus some extra space.

+Note, that placing `-obj-dir` in tmpfs is not recommended, because obj files are usually much heavier, and they are just transparently streamed back from a hard disk in chunks.

+<p><br></p>